harpur/PlayData/GenomeChecks/mrjp_bats.md

 cdbfasta GCF_014825515.1_WHU_Ajam_v2_genomic.fna
 ```

 The results can be found in the BLAST output file called 'bimpConst'.
 There are three scaffolds that match to MRJP3.
 I extracted those scaffolds (below) using cdbtools.
 They have blast mathces to MRJP1,2, and 3 from Apis cerana.
-Funky!
+Funky.

 ```